-As required by Section 6(n) of the Export Administration Act of 1979, as amended, the United States controls the exports of crime control and detection items because of human rights concerns in various countries of the world.
-The U.S. Government requires a license to export most crime control and detection instruments, equipment, related technology, and software to all destinations, except Australia, Japan, New Zealand, and members of the North Atlantic Treaty Organization (NATO).
-A license is required to export certain crime control items, including restraint type devices (such as handcuffs) and discharge type arms (such as tasers) to all destinations except Canada.
+As required by Section 6(n) of the Export Administration Act of 1979, as amended, the United States controls the exports of crime control and detection items because of human rights concerns in various countries.
+The U.S. Government requires a license to export most crime control and detection instruments, equipment, related technology, and software to all destinations, except Australia , Japan , New Zealand , and members of the North Atlantic Treaty Organization (NATO).
+A license is required to export certain crime control items, including restraint type devices (such as handcuffs) and discharge type arms (such as tasers) to all destinations except Canada .
 Specially designed implements of torture and thumbscrews, which are part of the crime control category, require a license for export to all destinations.
 In addition, the U.S. Government maintains concurrent export license requirements for certain crime control items in furtherance of the Inter-American Convention Against the Illicit Manufacturing of and Trafficking in Firearms, Ammunition, Explosives, and other Related Materials.

-The U.S. Government maintains an embargo on the sale or supply of arms and related materiel to Ivory Coast (known formally as Côte d'Ivoire), consistent with United Nations Security Council Resolution 1572 and the United Nations Participation Act (see the Department of State’s Public Notice of December 14, 2004, published in the Federal Register (69 FR 74560)).
-The Department of Commerce already required a license to export items controlled on the Commerce Control List for crime control or regional stability reasons to Ivory Coast, under a licensing policy requiring case-by-case review.
-The Department expects to implement the arms embargo against Ivory Coast in the near term through an amended regulation to be published in the Federal Register.
+The U.S. Government maintains an embargo on the sale or supply of arms and related material to Ivory Coast (known formally as Côte d'Ivoire), consistent with United Nations Security Council Resolution 1572 and the United Nations Participation Act (see the Department of State’s Public Notice of December 14, 2004, published in the Federal Register (69 FR 74560)).
+The Department of Commerce already required a license to export items controlled on the Commerce Control List for crime control or regional stability reasons to Ivory Coast , under a licensing policy requiring case-by-case review.

 In April 1999, the Department of Commerce published a rule implementing the provisions of the Organization of American States (OAS) Model Regulations for the Control of the International Movement of Firearms.
 The Department designed these regulations to harmonize import and export controls on the legal international movement of firearms among OAS member states and to establish procedures to prevent the illegal trafficking of firearms among these countries.

-Under these provisions, the Department maintains foreign policy controls on exports of Commerce-controlled firearms, including shotguns with a barrel length of 18 inches or over and parts, buckshot shells, shotgun shells and parts, and optical sighting devices to all OAS member countries, including Canada.
-Items subject to these controls are identified by “FC Column 1” in the “License Requirements” section of the corresponding Export Control Classification Numbers (ECCNs).
+Under these provisions, the Department maintains foreign policy controls on exports of Commerce-controlled firearms, including shotguns with a barrel length of 18 inches or over and parts, buckshot shells, shotgun shells and parts, and optical sighting devices to all OAS member countries, including Canada .
+Items subject to these controls are identified by “FC Column 1” in the “License Requirements” section of the corresponding Export Control Classification Numbers.
 In support of the OAS Model Regulations, the U.S. Government requires an Import Certificate (IC) for the export to all OAS member countries of those items affected by the regulations.
 In general, the Department approves license applications for the export of firearms to OAS member countries if the application is supported by an IC.
-The Department denies applications that involve end uses linked to drug trafficking, terrorism, international organized crime, and other criminal activities.
+The Department denies applications that involve end-uses linked to drug trafficking, terrorism, international organized crime, and other criminal activities.

 The Department of State annually compiles the Country Reports on Human Rights Practices.
 The Department of State prepares these reports in accordance with Sections 116(d) and 502B(b) of the Foreign Assistance Act of 1961, as amended, for submission to Congress.
 The factual information presented in these reports is a significant element in licensing recommendations made by the Department of State.
 In accordance with the Foreign Assistance Act, there is a policy of denial for license applications to export crime control items to any country in which the government engages in a consistent pattern of gross violations of human rights.
-The most recent report, published in February 2005, marked several countries not otherwise subject to sanctions or embargoes for the intensity of their human rights problems, including Belarus, Saudi Arabia, Russia, Zimbabwe, and Venezuela.
+The most recent report, published in March 2006, marked several countries not otherwise subject to sanctions or embargoes for the intensity of their human rights problems, including Belarus , Saudi Arabia , Russia , Zimbabwe , and Venezuela .
 Applications to export crime control items to these countries that are not otherwise sanctioned or embargoed have been flagged for additional scrutiny in response.
-The Department of State reviewed all license applications for these countries on a case-by-case basis and took action as it considered appropriate.
+The Department of State reviews all license applications for these countries on a case-by-case basis and makes recommendations to Commerce as it considers appropriate.

 These controls seek to ensure that U.S.-origin crime control equipment is not exported to countries where governments fail to respect internationally recognized human rights, or where civil disorder is prevalent.
 Denial of export license applications to such countries helps to prevent human rights violations and clearly signals U.S. concerns about human rights in these countries.
 The license requirements for most destinations allow for close monitoring of exports of certain crime control items that could be misused to commit human rights violations.

-Controls on implements of torture similarly help to ensure that such items are not exported from the United States.
+Controls on implements of torture similarly help to ensure that such items are not exported from the United States .
 The Department of Commerce has neither received applications for export of “specially designed” implements of torture nor would it approve the export of such items.
-In addition, the Department of Commerce approved no license applications for the export of thumbcuffs.
+In addition, the Department approved no license applications for the export of thumbcuffs.

-1. Probability of Achieving the Intended Foreign Policy Purpose.
-The Secretary has determined that these controls are likely to achieve the intended foreign policy purpose, in light of other factors, including the fact that the foreign policy purpose cannot be achieved through negotiations or other alternative means.
+1. Probability of Achieving the Intended Foreign Policy Purpose .
+The Secretary has determined that these controls are likely to achieve the intended foreign policy purpose, in light of other factors, including availability of relevant items from other countries, and that the foreign policy purpose cannot fully be achieved through negotiations or other alternative means.
 The lack of complementary controls by other producer nations limits the effectiveness of these controls in preventing human rights violations.
-However, the controls restrict human-rights violators’ access to U.S.-origin goods and provide important evidence of U.S. support for the principles of human rights.
+However, the controls restrict human rights violators’ access to U.S.-origin goods and provide important evidence of U.S. support for the principles of human rights.
 In addition, the imposition of stringent licensing requirements for crime control items enables the U.S. Government to monitor closely items that could be used in human rights violations.

 3. Reaction of Other Countries.
 The Secretary has determined that any adverse reaction to these controls is not likely to render the controls ineffective, nor will any adverse reaction by other countries be counter-productive to U.S. foreign policy interests.
 These controls are unique, serve a distinct foreign policy purpose, and arise out of deeply held convictions of the U.S. Government.
 Currently, other countries do not have equivalent regulations, but many have restrictions on exports of lethal products to areas of civil unrest.

 4. Economic Impact on United States Industry.
-The Secretary has determined that any adverse effect of these controls on the economy of the United States, including on the competitive position of the United States in the international economy, does not exceed the benefit to U.S. foreign policy objectives.
-In Fiscal Year 2005, the Department of Commerce approved 3,344 export license applications valued at over $540 million for crime control items.
-Table 1 lists the total number and value (by ECCN) of export licenses that the U.S. Government issued for crime control items during Fiscal Year 2005
+The Secretary has determined that any adverse effect of these controls on the economy of the United States , including on the competitive position of the United States in the international economy, does not exceed the benefit to U.S. foreign policy objectives.
+In Fiscal Year 2006, the Department of Commerce approved 3,084 export license applications valued at over $976 million for crime control items.
+Table 1 lists the total number and value (by ECCN) of export licenses that the U.S. Government issued for crime control items during Fiscal Year 2006.

 |0A987||Optical sighting devices||816||$58,489,364|